ADGEfficiency/programming-resources/data-engineering/README.md

 Normalization
 - good in theory (no duplication, less memory, link by foreign keys)
-- but not good in practice (require many quieries / joins to get data, slow quieries)
+- but not good in practice (require many queries / joins to get data, slow queries)

 ## Abstractions in Data Engineering